Questions linger about when Dane County will allow full reopening; UW bans large gatherings

 Correct.
 Underreported story of the new Dane County lockdown policy is that they’ve effectively killed Badger football, hockey, and basketball for 2020.
 No sporting events with more than 250 people until there is a vaccine (if there ever is one).
 Ridiculous overreach. https://t.co/nNWs4Yxe1G— Scott Manley (@ManleyWMC) May 19, 2020

-But in a statement, UW-Madison spokesman John Lucas said the county's order "does not apply directly to units of a state agency" and indicated decisions about the resumption of UW sports would be made by the Big Ten Conference.
+In a statement, UW-Madison spokesman John Lucas said the county’s order “does not apply directly to units of a state agency.”

-"The Big Ten Conference is evaluating plans for a return to competition," he said, although "the university will continue to consult closely with the city and county as conference and university reopening plans continue to develop."
+He said that once the university gets a plan from the Big Ten Conference on resuming competition, it will rely on that and on consultations with local officials in making decisions about how to move ahead with Badger sports.

 While the university develops a broader, phased reopening plan, its Wednesday order requires people on campus to stay at least 6 feet away from others who are not part of their household, follow limits on the total number of people allowed in an area and remain outside areas that are closed with fences, gates or other barriers.